Meet President MacLaren

 Dr. James M. MacLaren, an award-winning physicist and passionate advocate for student success, became Lebanon Valley College’s 19th president in July 2020.

 Despite the vast challenges of the pandemic, the LVC community achieved many milestones during MacLaren’s first 15 months, including enrolling the largest-ever first-year class and expanding graduate and professional studies enrollment.
 Academic affairs launched a new Bachelor of Science in Nursing Program, a Master of Science in Intelligence and Security Studies, and certificates in Trauma-Informed Counseling, Sport Enhancement, and several education certificates.
 Recently, MacLaren created a centralized organizational framework for diversity, equity, and inclusion efforts and named Dr. Felicia Brown-Haywood as LVC’s first associate vice president of diversity, equity, inclusion, and institutional success—a cabinet-level position.
-All the while, he led a COVID-19 pandemic response to keep campus open and classes in person.
+All the while, he led the College’s COVID-19 pandemic response.
 In March of 2021, University Business published his op-ed, “Hurricane Katrina taught us to be nimble and hopeful, and we need that resilience now.”

 MacLaren has initiated a collaborative strategic planning process to identify the College’s priorities for the next three to five years and establish a vision of becoming the regional leader in higher education, known for offering high-quality academic and co-curricular programs in a personalized, inclusive environment that emphasizes career success and personal well-being.
 Upon its approval by the faculty and board of trustees, Imagine LVC will provide a unifying mission and values with concrete action steps for LVC to thrive in the future.

-President MacLaren and his wife, Gina, who was born in Memphis but lived most of her life in New Orleans, have been married for 27 years.
-Emily and Meg, their two oldest daughters, are graduates of Tulane University.
-Their youngest, Caroline, is a junior at Villanova University.
-The family lives on campus in the historic Kreiderheim.
+President MacLaren and his wife, Gina, who was born in Memphis but lived most of her life in New Orleans, have been married for 27 years and have three daughters, Emily, Meg, and Caroline.

 Before Lebanon Valley College